Guram-K/GPT3-API-Client-ASK/README.md

 # GPT3-API-Client-ASK

-Application uses the OpenAI GPT-3 API to build a "ChatGPT-like" .net client app which can be ran from CLI, providing instant help to remember any command, script and more..
+Application uses the OpenAI GPT-3 API to build a "ChatGPT-like" .net client app which can be ran from CLI, providing instant help to remember any command, script and more...
-Supported platform: Windows
+<br/>Supported platform: Windows

 ## Installation